KualiCo/jute/README.md

  * timezone
  * locale
  * java version
-* For example to find the home directory for the user the JVM is running as:
+* For example, to find the home directory for the user the JVM is running as:
 ```
 File home = VirtualSystem.build().getUser().getHome();
 ```